WillJHaggard/gulpflow/README.md

 A gulp.task was created to watch (updated watch tasks, created array variables) and reload with gulp connect so the default task is now complete.

-###created if statement for production and development environments
+###Created if statement for production and development environments

 in gulpfile.js - restructuring and addition of sassStyle variable to change from expanded to compressed upon production (css minification):